 So academics, researchers and institutional leaders who are in grave danger must be helped, where necessary rescued, and their knowledge preserved.
 Those who want to go home should be helped to prepare to return when circumstances permit, to rebuild their countries’ infrastructure and higher education communities.
 But those who cannot return, because of the continuing dangers, must be helped to build new lives, bringing their new perspectives and international experiences to enrich the universities that will host them, in the UK or elsewhere.

 Cara is a unique charitable organisation, with no counterpart in Europe.
-Its independence and neutrality are crucial to its ability to function in highly fluid and complex environments.
-Unencumbered by a mandate requiring it to work through governments, Cara is able to respond flexibly in rapidly changing situations.
 It is firmly embedded in the UK higher education and research community.
 Sixty-five percent of UK higher education institutions are actively engaged with Cara’s work.
 Cara has a growing number of international partners too, giving it a global reach.

-“You must resist the powers which threaten to suppress intellectual and individual freedom, without such freedom there would have been no Shakespeare, no Goethe, no Newton, no Faraday, no Pasteur and no Lister.”
+“If we want to resist the powers which threaten to suppress intellectual and individual freedom we must keep clearly before us what is at stake … Without such freedom, there would have been no Shakespeare, no Goethe, no Newton, no Faraday, no Pasteur and no Lister”